OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 |SWE Maximum (in)|The daily SWE maximum in inches for each basin of the watershed basin shapefile input.|SNODAS_SWE_Max_in|
 |SWE Standard Deviation (in)|The daily SWE standard deviation in inches for each basin of the watershed basin shapefile input.|SNODAS_SWE_StdDev_in|

-Refer to the [Processing Workflow](overview/#intersect-snodas-colorado-grid-with-colorado-basins-and-calculate-statistics) section for a general description of the SNODAS tools' calculate statistics step.
+Refer to the [Processing Workflow](overview/#intersect-snodas-colorado-grid-with-colorado-basins-and-calculate-statistics) section for a general description of the SNODAS Tools' calculate statistics step.
 Refer to [Tool Utilities and Functions](overview.md#5-calculate-and-export-zonal-statistics) for detailed information on the Python functions called to create the .csv files and calculate and export the zonal statistics.